IntGrah/algorithms/README.md

 - Heap sort

 ### Min-heaps
+`com.intgrah.algorithms.heap`

-An prefix "basic" indicates no support for decrease-key operations.
+The prefix `Basic` in the class name indicates no support for decrease-key operations.

 - Binary heap
 - Skew heap